1967–1970: International versions

-Unlike the 1962–1966 collection, the Blue Album was largely the same in the U.S. and the UK, although there were some variations.
+Unlike the 1962–1966 collection, the Blue Album is largely the same in the U.S. and the UK, although there are some variations.

-The U.S. edition had "Strawberry Fields Forever" in its original 1966 stereo mix, while "Penny Lane" and "Hello, Goodbye" were presented in mono, and "I Am the Walrus" with a four-beat electric piano introduction; the UK version had the more common six-beat beginning.
+The U.S. edition has "Strawberry Fields Forever" in its original 1966 stereo mix, while "Penny Lane" and "Hello, Goodbye" are presented in mono, and "I Am the Walrus" with a four-beat electric piano introduction; the UK version had the more common six-beat beginning.

-The albums had several other variants and anomalies.
-"Get Back" was described as the album version in the U.S. liner notes, although it was in fact the single version.
-In both countries, "Hey Jude" was around nine seconds shorter than it had been on the original single, although the full length was restored for the 1993 compact disc edition.
+The albums has several other variants and anomalies.
+"Get Back" is described as the album version in the U.S. liner notes, although it is, in fact, the single version.
+In both countries, "Hey Jude" is around nine seconds shorter than it had been on the original single, although the full length was restored for the 1993 compact disc edition.

-The original vinyl version faded in during the crowd noise at the beginning of "A Day in the Life".
-The fade in was different on both the UK and U.S. versions.
-The original compact disc edition, meanwhile, featured a clean version previously heard on the Imagine: John Lennon soundtrack album in 1988.
+The original vinyl version fades in during the crowd noise at the beginning of "A Day in the Life".
+The fade in is different on both the UK and U.S. versions.
+The original compact disc edition, meanwhile, features a clean version previously heard on the Imagine: John Lennon soundtrack album in 1988.

-On the Spanish edition, "One After 909" replaced "The Ballad of John and Yoko", a song that had been banned from the airwaves shortly after being released as a single in 1969, for its allusions to "Christ" and "Gibraltar" in the lyrics.
+On the Spanish edition, "One After 909" replaces "The Ballad of John and Yoko", a song that had been banned from the airwaves shortly after being released as a single in 1969, for its allusions to "Christ" and "Gibraltar" in the lyrics.